Ahmad Fakri Saarani

-Ahmad Fakri bin Saarani (born 8 July 1989) is a former Malaysian professional footballer who plays for Liga M3 side BRM FC and the Malaysia national team.
-Fakri plays mainly as a right winger but can also play as a forward or as an attacking midfielder.
+Ahmad Fakri bin Saarani (born 8 July 1989) is a former Malaysian professional footballer who played for the Malaysia national team.
+Fakri played mainly as a right winger but also as a forward.
 Fakri has earned 30 caps for the Malaysia national team since making his international debut on 12 August 2009 at the age of 19.

 Club career

 Perak, Harimau Muda

-Fakri was born in Kota Bharu, in the state of Kelantan he has been raised in Batu Gajah, Perak.
+Fakri was born in Kota Bharu.
+He has been raised in Batu Gajah, Perak.
 He started his professional career with Perak when he signed a three-year contract from 2007 until 2009.
-At the beginning, Fakri is a natural right winger but also can play as a forward.
+At the beginning, Fakri was a natural right winger.
 He played for Perak youth team during his season debut.

-Fakri was promoted to Perak first team as the senior striker, R. Surendran was away for national duty with the Malaysia national team on a playing tour of Sri Lanka.
-It was Steve Darby the former Perak coach who brought him into senior team.
-On 24 March 2007, Fakri made his Liga Super debut for Perak's first team in the 5–1 win against Negeri Sembilan.
-He scored a hat-trick and made one assist during that match.
+Fakri was promoted to Perak first team as the senior striker R. Surendran was away for national duty with the Malaysia national team on a playing tour of Sri Lanka.
+It was Steve Darby, the former Perak coach, who brought him into the senior team.
+On 24 March 2007, Fakri made his Liga Super debut in a 5–1 win against Negeri Sembilan.
+He scored a hat-trick and made one assist during the match.

-On the following season, Fakri signed a one-year contract to play with Harimau Muda in 2007–08 Liga Premier.
+In the following season, Fakri signed a one-year contract with Harimau Muda A in 2007–08 Liga Premier.
 He made 24 appearances and scored 9 goals for the club.

 Perlis, Negeri Sembilan, Felda United

-After two seasons playing for Perlis, in December 2010, Fakri signed a contract with Negeri Sembilan.
-In 2012, Fakri named as the Felda United new player.
+After two seasons for Perlis, in December 2010 Fakri signed a contract with Negeri Sembilan.
+In 2012, Fakri was named as Felda United's new player.